drahmel/youhavetimer/README.md

 # youhavetimer
-Timer and stopwatch React-Native app for iOS and Android
+A real (but also example) timer and stopwatch React-Native app for iOS and Android.

 ![ScreenShot](https://raw.githubusercontent.com/drahmel/youhavetimer/master/extra/example-screen.png)